Candlelight-XYJ/Candlelight-XYJ/README.md

 This is Yujia 😊

-My research interests are system biology and data visualization.
-My goal is to integrate these multi-omics data and construct interactions between entries, using math and computational method to explore the disease-associated molecular mechanism.
-By using visualize analysis method, the big biological data will tell us a fantastic story. 📚
+- 🌱 My research interests are system biology and data visualization.
+- 😄 My goal is to integrate these multi-omics data and construct interactions between entries,
+- 🔭 And using math and computational method to explore the disease-associated molecular mechanism.
+- 📚 By using visualize analysis method, the big biological data will tell us a fantastic story.

 <!--